geektechniquestudios/Frozr/README.md

 ### Why is it free
   Because something like this shouldn't cost anything.

+### Supported Currencies
+- Avalanche
+- BNB on the BEP20 chain
+  If you have a currency you would like supported,

 ### Technologies
   Frozr was built using Yarn, Vite, TypeScript, React, TailwindCSS, Framer Motion, Solidity, and Ethersjs.